Herick-Asmani/Dermatologist-AI/README.md

 ```

 Check the terminal output for the scores obtained in the three categories:

+Following are the scores obtained for my model:
 ```text
 Category 1 Score: 0.810
 Category 2 Score: 0.924